 Very reminiscing of the 80’s pop tunes, SECRET NIGHT impresses on a first listen.
 The instrumentalization, especially in the verses, is one of our favorites in this release.

-It’s slow-paced, dark, and sexy at the same time, every single synth (saw, pads and more are layered in a way that there’s nothing overwhelming or overly repetitive to distract the listener from the vocal performances).
+It’s slow-paced, dark, and sexy at the same time, every single synth (saw, pads, and more is layered in a way that there’s nothing overwhelming or overly repetitive to distract the listener from the vocal performances).

 It’s hard to point out who stood out in this performance, especially when you can tell by the performance that everyone gave their all.